NDSLab/mri_pipeline/doc/pages/howto_getting_started.md

 CombineSubject(1)
 ```
 This will combine data and create a `data_preprocessed` folder inside the subject folder.
 It will also create a `data_quality_checks` folder where the output of the [spike detection script](doc_spike_detection.md) will be written (spikes will only be detected, but not removed).
 In addition, the work is logged inside a textfile in the new folder `1_preprocessed/logs`.

+At this point, you could check whether you have the correct number of images for each run.
+You can check the number on the 'Print List..' sheet (the one you used for `scans_metadata.m`): Look at the number of volumes for echo of a run.
+The smallest number is the number of images you should have.
+Say you have four echos, with echo one to three having 385 volumes, and the fourth echo 384 volumes.
+Than you should have 384 combined images in your subject's folder for that run.

 Now, you need to adapt the SPM batch scripts which are used for preprocessing.
 For this, start SPM12 by typing in Matlab:
 ```matlab